irondrive/andromeda-server/README.md

 For example to create and use an SQLite database - `php index.php server dbconf --driver sqlite --dbpath mydata.s3db`.
 SQLite is only recommended for testing or tiny deployments.

 ### Upgrading
 When the code being run does not match the version stored in the database, running `server upgrade` is required.
 This will automatically update all apps.
 Apps can also have their `(myapp) upgrade` command run separately if supported.
+Hint: `./andromeda server usage | grep upgrade`.

 # License